mosaia-development/mosaia-node-sdk/README.md

 ```

 **Important Notes:**
+- `redirectUri` and `scopes` are required parameters in the OAuth config
-- `clientId` must be provided in the SDK configuration
+- `clientId`, `apiURL`, and `apiVersion` can be provided in either the OAuth config or the SDK configuration
-- `appURL` must be provided in the SDK configuration for OAuth authorization URLs
+- `appURL` can be provided in the OAuth config or defaults to `https://mosaia.ai`
+- The OAuth constructor validates that all required values are available after merging configurations
 - The `codeVerifier` must be stored securely and used with the same authorization code
 - PKCE ensures security even for public clients
+- Code verifiers are now RFC 7636 compliant (128 characters, base64url encoded)

 ### Session Information